Christie on Trump: ‘Turns out I was wrong’ | KRDO

 (CNN) — Former New Jersey Gov. Chris Christie said Wednesday he was “wrong” about former President Donald Trump, whom he twice supported and advised ahead of the 2020 election.

 “Turns out I was wrong.
-I couldn’t make him a better candidate and I couldn’t make him a better president, and he disappointed me,” Christie told CNN’s Jake Tapper on “The Lead.”
+I couldn’t make him a better candidate and I couldn’t make him a better president, and he disappointed me,” Christie told CNN’s Jake Tapper on “The Lead,” calling election night 2020 “the breaking point.”

-Christie announced his bid for a second presidential campaign on Tuesday with sharp attacks on Trump, who’s the front-runner for the GOP nomination.
-He called his ally-turned-rival a “lonely, self-consumed mirror hog” during his announcement event in New Hampshire.
+Christie, who announced his 2024 campaign on Tuesday, is putting attacks on the former president – currently the front-runner for the GOP nomination – at the center of his campaign.

+Asked about the federal investigation into Trump’s handling of classified documents, which appears to be nearing its final stages, Christie, a former federal prosecutor, said the retention of classified information would be a “big problem.”

 Christie is part of a crowded field that includes Trump, Florida Gov. Ron DeSantis, former South Carolina Gov. Nikki Haley, former Arkansas Gov. Asa Hutchinson and South Carolina Sen. Tim Scott.
 Former Vice President Mike Pence and North Dakota Gov. Doug Burgum both announced their bids on Wednesday.

-Note: This story has been updated with more comments from Christie.